aryah-rao/confusion-state-detection-data-acquisition/README.md

-# Denison Research Summer 24
+# Human-Robot Interaction Denison Research Summer 24

 ## Overview

 This repository contains the source code and resources for a research project utilizing Stereolabs AI camera ZED.
 The project aims to develop a system capable of predicting when a person may require assistance from a robot, focusing on analyzing facial and body movements using computer vision algorithms.

 ## Prerequisites